-The Department has taken initiative to test the cooked food in "Regional Food Testing Laboratory" at Agartala under The Department of Health & Family welfare.
+The Department has taken initiative to test the cooked food samples in "Regional Food Testing Laboratory" at Agartala under The Department of Health & Family welfare as there are no NABL labs available in Tripura.

 2.13.4 Engagement of / recognized labs for the testing of Meals.